detekt/detekt/docs/pages/documentation/style.md

 ### MandatoryBracesForLoops

-This rule detects multi-line `for` loops which do not have braces.
+This rule detects multi-line `for` and `while` loops which do not have braces.
 Adding braces would improve readability and avoid possible errors.

 **Severity**: Style